-And currently involved are two PhD research students whose research is funded by the generous bursary from the University of Hertfordshire:
+And currently involved are two PhD researchers whose research has been funded by the generous bursary from the University of Hertfordshire:

-- Kaja Franck (the werewolf in fiction from the nineteenth century to today)
+- Dr Kaja Franck (the werewolf in fiction from the nineteenth century to today)

 - Matt Beresford (Polidori and the Byronic vampire)

-We include with gratitude, too, the contributors to the journal and book, and all the presenters and attendees of the 2010 conference and the Bram Stoker centenary symposium of 2012.
+We include with gratitude, too, the contributors to our edited collections and special journal issues, and all the presenters and attendees of our conferences.

 The Open Graves book, though of wider interest, serves as a reader for the MA module, ‘Reading the Vampire: Science, Sexuality and Alterity in Modern Culture’ which Sam has pioneered at the University of Hertfordshire and which is an integral part of the Project.
 You can view the course schedule for the introductory module here.
 For enquiries, please contact Prof. Sam George directly on email@example.com.